 How G-Tech’s Patch Works

-GTech Medical: You can be a part of this innovation as an investor.
-With investments from Breakout Labs, the Fogarty Institute, and experienced private investors already in place, G Tech Medical is also currently seeking funding on Propel(x).
 G-Tech plans to use the funds to continue undergoing proof of concept trials and is actively sorting through all the data they have already collected, which was presented at a major GI conference by researchers at Stanford Hospital.
-GTech Medical is on their way to a potentially breakthrough technology, improving the quality of healthcare while reducing costs for patients.
+G-Tech Medical is on its way to a potentially breakthrough technology, improving the quality of healthcare while reducing costs for patients.

-Like several other deep technology start-ups currently raising on Propel(x), G Tech Medical is addressing a major problem with its non invasive device in a groundbreaking way.
-To invest in G-Tech as an accredited investor, sign up free on Propel(x).
+Like several other deep technology start-ups currently raising on Propel(x), G-Tech Medical is addressing a major problem with its noninvasive device in a groundbreaking way.
+As an accredited investor you can access G-Tech’s current investment opportunity by signing up free on Propel(x).